Twins vs. Dodgers Player Props Betting Odds

 Buxton Stats

-- Buxton has 32 hits with eight doubles, a triple, eight home runs, 21 walks and 20 RBI.
-He's also stolen two bases.
+- Buxton has collected 34 hits with nine doubles, a triple, eight home runs and 22 walks.
+He has driven in 20 runs with four stolen bases.

 Buxton Recent Games